The Application Process for Federal, State and Institutional Financing Programs

 - Entrance counseling and master promissory notes completed for awards.

 - All documents submitted to the financial aid department, such as citizenship, selective service, or verification as requested.

 Funds advanced to students will be based on the allowance for materials used in estimating the student’s cost of attendance.
 Students may opt out and decline to participate in this option.
-Students opting out must do so by contacting the Student Finance Office no later than the Friday prior to the start of the term/semester.
+Students opting out must do so by contacting the student finance office no later than the Friday prior to the start of the term or semester.

 Students on internship only will not be eligible for the books and supplies advance.
 If you do not attend or withdraw prior to the aid disbursal to your student ledger you will be responsible to return to the university any funds advanced.